-Vice President and Chief Human Resources Officer at Chevron
+Vice President & Chief Human Resources Officer at Chevron

 Rhonda Morris is vice president and chief human resources officer for Chevron Corporation a leading, integrated energy company.
 She is responsible for shaping and driving Chevron’s people and culture strategy, including leadership succession, learning and talent, diversity and inclusion, workforce planning, and total rewards.